2 cup (440g / 16oz)caster sugar (superfine sugar)(NOTE 2)

 Place the meringue into the piping bag, then secure the baking paper to the tray by using the meringue as glue in each corner.
 Pipe large mounds using the drawn ring as a guide.
 Once you've made a single layer, go over the mounds again, until you've used all the meringue (mine were three layers high).
 Use the back of a spoon to flatten the top of the mounds to make an even surface for the pavlova toppings.

 Bake for 75 minutes (1 hour and 15 minutes), then turn the oven off and leave the oven door slightly ajar.
-Leave the pavlova in the oven for at least 6 hours or overnight before decorating.
+Leave the pavlova in the oven for at least 6 hours or overnight to cool completely before decorating.

 Notes